 Joe's practice primarily involves representing litigants in federal district court and the Patent Trial and Appeal Board (PTAB), Joe has also maintained an active appellate practice before the United States Court of Appeals for the Federal Circuit where he once served as a law clerk.
 Since then, Joe has represented the firm’s clients on more than 50 appeals and petitions for inter partes review involving computer peripherals, optics, electronics, software, pharmaceuticals, DNA sequencing, and medical devices.

 As an active bar leader, Joe has served on the board of directors of the American Intellectual Property Association and has written numerous amicus briefs for that organization and bar associations on a wide variety of legal issues.
 He is a frequent lecturer on IP law and litigation strategy, and has taught patent litigation as an adjunct law professor.
-Joe has been recognized with numerous awards as a “rising star,” "super lawyer," and stand-out lawyer in intellectual property litigation both locally (Super Lawyers) and nationally (The Best Lawyers in America).
+Joe has been recognized with numerous awards as a “rising star,” "super lawyer," and a two-time winner of the Best Lawyers, Lawyer of the Year award (2014, 2021).

 Law clerk to the Honorable Arthur J. Gajarsa of the United States Court of Appeals for the Federal Circuit, 1997-98

 Joe has received multiple awards and has been honored for his legal accomplishments:

 - Selected to the 2007-2021 editions of The Best Lawyers in America® for his work in Intellectual Property Litigation, Patent Litigation, Patent Law and Trademark Law.
 In the 2021 edition, he was named "Lawyer of the Year" for his outstanding work in Intellectual Property Litigation.

 - Selected for inclusion in the "Southern California Super Lawyers" list and was recognized for his work in intellectual property litigation by Super Lawyers Magazine (2013 - 2020)